simplear/imgui-glfw-opengl3-examples/README.md

 # Example codes that use imgui/glfw/opengl3

-Examples(templates) that run with imgui/glfw/opengl3.
+Examples that run with imgui/glfw/opengl3.

 ## Confirmed Environment
 - Ubuntu 16.04